 The Island of Eternal Spring

-Tenerife, part of the Canary Islands, is known as the island of eternal spring – temperatures range from 63°-80° year round.
+Tenerife, part of the Canary Islands, is known as the island of eternal spring – with an average temperature of 75° year round.
 Trade winds help the island maintain an ideal temperature and create a natural phenomenon known as A Sea of Clouds that gently push clouds against the hilltops, which causes the air moisture to condense.
 Tenerife, Canary Islands, has four separate microclimates on the islands, which range from the arid land of the south of the island to the lush tropical landscape of the north shore.
 Whatever your preference, you’ll be sure to find your ideal climate here.
 Marvel at Tenerife’s climate contrast by catching the sun on the coast and gazing to the snow-capped peak of Mt.
 Teide.

 Tenerife’s rich culture is heavily influenced by Spain and the Guanches’ culture (the indigenous tribe who originally inhabited the island).
 Spanish is the official and primary language of Tenerife, Canary Islands, however, all resorts and many tourist destinations maintain English accommodations.
 This makes it easy to navigate the island for the English-speaking traveler.